Civil rights leader Jesse Jackson, 84, hospitalized

 (CNN) — Civil rights leader Rev. Jesse Jackson has been hospitalized, according to a statement obtained by CNN.

-Jackson, 84, a protégé of the Rev. Martin Luther King Jr., is under observation for progressive supranuclear palsy, the Rainbow PUSH Coalition said Wednesday evening.
+Jackson, 84, a protégé of the Rev. Martin Luther King Jr., is under observation for progressive supranuclear palsy (PSP), the Rainbow PUSH Coalition said Wednesday evening.

 “He has been managing this neurodegenerative condition for more than a decade,” the organization said in the statement.